Chris Howard (American football)

-Christopher L. Howard (born May 5, 1975) is an American former professional football running back who played in the National Football League (NFL) for the Jacksonville Jaguars.
+Christopher L. Howard (born May 5, 1975) is an American former professional football player who was a running back in the National Football League (NFL) for the Jacksonville Jaguars.
 Howard had been selected by the Denver Broncos in the fifth round of the 1998 NFL draft.
-His professional football career was haunted by fumble troubles, which caused the Broncos to release him before he played a regular season game for them.
+His professional career was haunted by fumble troubles, which caused the Broncos to release him before he played a regular season game for them.
 Howard began to have fumble problems again when the Jaguars acquired and promoted him to a role as a regular player.

-He had previously played for the Michigan Wolverines football team where in the 1997 NCAA Division I-A football season, his final year at Michigan, they won a national championship.
-Howard led the National Champion 1997 Michigan Wolverines football team in rushing and was a Hula Bowl MVP in 1998.
+He had previously played college football for the Michigan Wolverines winning a national championship in his final year 1997.
+Howard led the national champion Wolverines team in rushing and was a MVP in the 1998 Hula Bowl.
 Chris attended Louisiana high school football powerhouse, John Curtis Christian High School in River Ridge, Louisiana.
 He was formerly married to Gabrielle Union.